-Fujifilm X-E1 versus Panasonic LX100
+Fujifilm X-E1 vs Panasonic LX100

 The Fujifilm X-E1 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in September 2012 and September 2014.
 The X-E1 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-C (X-E1) and a Four Thirds (LX100) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (22 percent) than the Fujifilm X-E1.
 In this context, it is worth noting that neither the X-E1 nor the LX100 are weather-sealed.